nmadd/AC3.3/lessons/git/intermediate_git.md

 # Git

+## Objectives
+Students will be able to fork repositories and make pull requests.

 The following commands configure Git to label and associate commits with your name and email.
 ```
 $ git config --global user.name "YOUR NAME"